-While donor acquisition refers to the act of attracting new donors, donor retention refers to the continued engagement of a donor.
-Much like companies need to motivate their employees to stay, your nonprofit will need to motivate donors to continue their support.
+Much like businesses need to motivate employees and customers to stay, your nonprofit will need to motivate donors to continue giving.

-Retained donors are individuals that give to your nonprofit on a regular basis, typically annually.
-These donors are loyal and fully committed to supporting your cause.
+Retained donors are fully committed to supporting your cause.
 Their regular gifts and consistent support provide many benefits to your nonprofit, such as:

-- Future-proof your operations.
-Since retained donors make regular gifts to your nonprofit, you can count on them as a consistent source of revenue for the future.
+- Future-proofed operations: Since retained donors make regular gifts to your nonprofit, you can count on them as a consistent source of revenue for the future.

 - Stronger donor relationships.
 By engaging with your donors, you’ll see improved satisfaction and happiness.
 You’ll also have a better reputation as a nonprofit that truly cares about its supporters.